leg100/otf/README.md

 # oTF

-An open source alternative to terraform enterprise.
+An open source alternative to Terraform Enterprise:

-Functionality is currently limited:
+* Full Terraform CLI integration

-* Remote execution mode (plans and applies run remotely)
+* Remote execution mode: plans and applies run on servers
+* Agent execution mode: plans and applies run on agents
-* State backend (state stored in postgresql)
+* Remote state backend: state stored in PostgreSQL
-* Workspace management (supports `terraform workspace` commands)
-* No web frontend; CLI/API support only.
+* SSO signin: github and gitlab supported
+* Team-based authorization: syncs your github teams / gitlab roles
+* Compatible with much of the Terraform Enterprise/Cloud API
+* Minimal dependencies: requires only PostgreSQL
+* Stateless server: deploy servers in HA mode, in pods on Kubernetes, etc

 ## Getting Started